Why build a pediatric services program in Kalispell?

 - High-quality care with proven outcomes

-- Fellowship trained pediatric medical staff, who are attracted to this area because of its beauty, recreation and balanced lifestyle
+- Fellowship trained pediatric medical staff, who live in the Flathead Valley and are attracted to this area because of its beauty, recreation and balanced lifestyle